Business Analyst Interview Questions and Answers

 Q10) Define Requirement prioritization?
 And What are the different techniques used for it?

 Ans: Requirement prioritization is the process of allocating the requirements based on the business priority to different phases, schedule, cost, etc.

 The different techniques that are used for requirement prioritization are as follows:

 - Moscow technique

 - Kano Analysis and more

-A: Gap Analysis is a process used to study the gap between the existing system and functionalities, and the targeted system.
-The gap means the amount of tasks that are required to get the specified results.
+Ans: Gap Analysis is a process used to study the gap between the existing system and functionalities, and the targeted system.
+The gap means the number of tasks that are required to get the specified results.
 It is the best way to compare the present and the proposed functionalities at the performance level.

-Q12: What are the different types of a gap in Gap analysis?
+Q12) What are the different types of gaps in Gap analysis?